 |Service Provider||IAAS provides infrastructure.||Platform as a service provides a software service platform that offers multiple facilities to developers.

 Platform as a Service delivers the developers an effective framework on which they can use to build and can use to create highly effective and customized applications.

 |AWS Elastic Beanstalk

 |Users||IaaS is accessible to multiple users but understanding it is challenging.||PaaS is also accessible to multiple users but offers easy navigation and understanding.|

 IaaS vs PaaS vs SaaS – Who Manages What?

-Cloud services help a business to reduce the management of computing resources so that they can focus on core business activities.
+Cloud services help a business reduce the management of computing resources to focus on core business activities.

-When it is about IaaS vs PaaS vs SaaS, it is imperative to know what do you manage vs what does the vendor manages.
+When it is about IaaS vs PaaS vs SaaS, it is imperative to know what you manage vs what the vendor manages.